cobbler/cobbler/docs/cobbler-conf.rst

 autoinstall_snippets_dir
 ========================
-This is a directory of files that cobbler uses to make templating easier.
+This is a directory of files that Cobbler uses to make templating easier.
 See the Wiki for more information.
 Changing this directory should not be required.

 default: ``/var/lib/cobbler/snippets``

 autoinstall_templates_dir
 =========================
-This is a directory of files that cobbler uses to make templating easier.
+This is a directory of files that Cobbler uses to make templating easier.
 See the Wiki for more information.
 Changing this directory should not be required.

 default: ``/var/lib/cobbler/templates``